fergusq/tampio/README.md

     Lyhyen vektorin häntä on uusi vektori, jonka komponentit ovat lyhyen vektorin komponentit toisesta alkaen.

 Again, its parameter is `lyhyt vektori`.
-The function returns a new vector (using the `uusi` keyword) thats components are formed using the slice syntax.
+The function returns a new vector (using the `uusi` keyword), and its components are formed using the slice syntax.

 It is possible to not name the parameter, in which case only the class name appears in the signature.
 In the body, the word `se` can be used to refer to the unnamed parameter.